-The Parramatta Escarpment Boardwalk is a crucially important piece of infrastructure for Parramatta.
-The boardwalk is one of two missing links that, when connected, will allow continuous foreshore access for pedestrians and cyclists from the University of Western Sydney at Rydalmere to Parramatta Park.
+The Parramatta Escarpment Boardwalk is a city-shaping piece of infrastructure for Parramatta.
+Along with the Lennox Bridge Portals, the boardwalk resolves missing links to create continuous foreshore access for pedestrians and cyclists from the University of Western Sydney at Rydalmere to Parramatta Park.

-The project builds on Parramatta Council’s ambition to refocus the city to the river, and will contribute to waterside celebrations, activation and recreation.
+The project builds on the City of Parramatta’s ambition to refocus the city to the river, and will contribute to making the waterfront a place for celebrations, activation and recreation.

-The slowing of the Rivercat Ferry’s speed signals entry into a part of the harbour/river foreshore that is strongly characterised by its ecology and infrastructure works.
-As the ferry enters the final bend in the river, the towers of the City of Parramatta appear, quickly growing in size until the ferry bends into the formed amphitheatre at the wharf, turns, and sets down its passengers.
+The slowing of the Rivercat Ferry’s speed signals entry into a part of the harbour/river foreshore that is strongly characterised by its ecology (mangroves, saltmarsh, tall eucalypts above) and infrastructure works (bridges, weirs, wharves).
+As the ferry approaches the final bend in the river, the towers of the Parramatta’s city centre appear, rapidly growing in size until the ferry arrives at the amphitheatre before the wharf, turning in a broad sweep to set down its passengers.

+The robust structure is designed to withstand the intermittent floods.
 Path widths, materials, alignments and lighting are configured to subtly adjust the atmosphere along the path.
-In this way, the path will gently diminish in intensity as it leaves the city and travels eastwards; conversely, when arriving from the west, the path will progressively build a sense of anticipation as people move closer and closer to the urban area.
+In this way, the path will gently diminish in intensity as it leaves the city and travels eastwards; conversely, when arriving from the east, the path will progressively build a sense of anticipation as people approach the city centre and its expansive urban riverfront.